|

 damp conditions in caves and along sea coasts.
 Taranakite forms as

 nodular aggregates or crusts.
-Gems are very, very rare
+It is very soft, with

 Taranakite crystallizes in the hexagonal system